 There is a long and proud tradition of summer camping programs at Camp Tuckahoe.
 Over the years, tens of thousands of Scouts have hiked through our camp gateway.
 Tuckahoe offers Scouts of all ages the chance to interact with other Scouts in a safe and carefully-staffed camp environment.
 If you’re interested in joining the summer camp staff at Tuckahoe, here’s more information for you.

 Summer camp is the high point of the Scouting year.
-Tuckahoe offers summer camp programs for Scouts of all ages – from the youngest Cub Scouts to the most-experienced Boy Scout campers.
+Tuckahoe offers summer camp programs for Scouts of all ages – from the youngest Cub Scouts to the most-experienced Scouts BSA campers.
 All of our resident camp programs are designed to be filled with fun and challenging outdoor programs with a special purposes.

 Camp programs are designed to provide Scouts with opportunities to advance and to develop character, teach citizenship and encourage personal fitness.
 Summer camping opportunities are available to any registered Scout regardless of race, creed, religion, or national origin.